Germany will back Greek aid but wary of hints at haircut

 With both sides voicing support, approval is guaranteed but the question will be whether the chancellor can rely on her coalition or needs the votes of the SPD and Greens.

-They want to help Greece but will exploit any chance to embarrass Merkel ahead of elections in September 2013, when she will seek a third term in office.
+They want to help Greece but will exploit any chance to embarrass Merkel ahead of September 2013's elections, when she will seek a third term in office.

 SPD parliamentary leader Frank-Walter Steinmeier said his party would not do anything "that could lead to Greece becoming unable to make its payments in the short term or could force it to leave the euro zone".